SystemSolution21/django-social-auth/README.md

-# Django Social Authentication Example
+# Django Social Authentication

 This is a sample Django project demonstrating how to implement social authentication using the powerful `django-allauth` library.
 It is pre-configured for social login with **Google** and **GitHub**.

 ## Features

 - User sign-in and sign-up using Google and GitHub.
-- Custom templates to override `django-allauth`'s default look and feel.
+- Custom templates to override `django-allauth`'s default templates.
 - Secure handling of authentication tokens and user sessions.
 - A clean, minimal setup that's easy to understand and build upon.